 “(Case 62) After years of successful [demonic] healing practice, his own mind became disturbed.
 He was taken to a mental institution.
 Two of his children the same fate.
 The whole family had psychological disturbances for several generations.”

-The Following are examples found in Occult ABC:
+The Following are examples found in the book Occult ABC:

 “Ex 304 While I was on a speaking tour in the province of Santa Catarina, Brazil, a woman Salvation Army officer came to me for counseling.
 She was of psychic disposition and encountered severe attacks during the night and when praying or reading her Bible.
 In my addresses, I mentioned some examples similar to events in her own family, and she therefore had confidence in me.
 As she told the story of her life, the following facts came out.
 Her grandmother and her mother were active spiritists.
 Her mother’s brother had committed suicide.
 Her father had been killed in an explosion.
 Her own husband had been killed in a road accident.
 Her eldest son also had a fatal accident.”